Inventors-Way/LabBench.Repository/README.md

 LabBench Protocol Repositories can be used to ensure that the protocols used for research studies are well-defined, consistent, and up-to-date.

+# How to use this Repository Template

+# Recommended tools for working with LabBench Protocols and Repositories

 # What is in a LabBench Protocol Repository